Wibiya/word-trek-solver/README.md

 # word-trek-solver

-A Clojure library designed to ... well, that part is up to you.
+A fast solver for games in the Boggle family, e.g. WordBrain, Work Trek Trek, etc. Given a puzzle to solve, this library will compute all possible words that can be spelled (i.e. it can provide word hints).

 ## Usage

-FIXME

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Tom Goldsmith

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License 1.0